 The Reinvention She's Building in Real Time

-At 26, Sabrina Carpenter has achieved what many artists spend lifetimes chasing.
-But the more interesting story is the shift.
-The Disney kid who wanted to "be the best at everything" has become someone who'd rather be the funniest person in the room than the most impressive.
-The woman who was "at a really, really low point" stopped chasing an image and started building a world.
+At 27, Carpenter has built what most pop careers chase for decades.
+The more interesting story is the pivot.
+The Disney kid who wanted to be the best at everything has become someone who'd rather be the funniest person in the room.
+The woman who described 2022 as her "really, really low point" stopped trying to look like the next thing — and made something only she could have made.

 She compared herself to a cat in W Magazine: "I'm smart, I love a little cat eye, I'm soft sometimes, I love a nap, and I can jump.
 And I've got so many lives."